masaomi/FUTURE_beyond_FAIR_2025/README.md

 ## Abstract

 Open science and data-sharing initiatives in genomics have achieved tremendous gains in collaboration and reproducibility, guided by FAIR data management [1](#references).
 Yet practical gaps persist: pipelines are separated from data, invisible maintenance work goes uncredited, and interfaces remain cumbersome for researchers and machines.
-We propose FUTURE—a design philosophy for next-generation platforms—standing for FAIR-based, User-first, Transparent, Unified, Reproducible, Evolvable.
+We propose FUTURE, a design philosophy for next-generation platforms, standing for FAIR-based, User-first, Transparent, Unified, Reproducible, Evolvable.
 This revision emphasizes Evolvable as accountable co-evolution between humans and AI agents: agent actions are linked to a responsible human, governed by least-authority capability tokens [12](#references), surfaced in an auditable action timeline, and recognized alongside human work.
 We outline how FUTURE integrates data, code, and governance to deliver immediate reproducibility, reward invisible labor (e.g., through non-transferable Proof of Contribution attestations), and prepare for AI-assisted research.

 ---

 ## Introduction

-Modern genomics thrives on open culture—open data, open-source software, preprints, and collaborative workflows.
+Modern genomics thrives on open culture, open data, open-source software, preprints, and collaborative workflows.
 FAIR has improved findability, access, interoperability, and reuse [1](#references); however, reproducibility still falters when code, parameters, and environments are not packaged with data.
-Invisible labor—debugging, dependency updates, documentation, curation, operations—remains undervalued [10](#references).
+Invisible labor, debugging, dependency updates, documentation, curation, operations, remains undervalued [10](#references).
 Usability frictions in key repositories further slow reuse.
 Meanwhile, research practice is shifting toward AI-assisted and, soon, agent-mediated workflows.
 Most infrastructures are not ready to tie agent actions back to a responsible human or to credit AI-mediated contributions without weakening accountability [11](#references).

 We introduce FUTURE to address these gaps.
-The six principles—FAIR-based, User-first, Transparent, Unified, Reproducible, Evolvable—guide the architecture of GenomicsChain and similar platforms.
+The six principles, FAIR-based, User-first, Transparent, Unified, Reproducible, Evolvable, guide the architecture of GenomicsChain and similar platforms.
 This revision strengthens the Evolvable pillar: platforms must adapt not only technically, but also in how people and AI agents learn and work together under explicit governance.

 ---